Sech1/Network-Comparison/README.md

+This is the code we used to geneate the data and graphs for homework assignment 3.

 Create a report with the following information:
 1. A description of how you generated the random and BA networks.
 2. Determine and chart out the degree distribution of the ER network.
 Compare the chart to the